 - 1. This policy ensures that all individuals will enjoy a safe environment free from unreasonable interference, intimidation, hostility, or offensive behavior on the part of school personnel, students, parents or visitors to the school. - 2.
 BridgePrep Academy acknowledges that harassment, sexual or otherwise, is against the law and will not be tolerated. - 3.
-The term "harassment" includes, but is not limited to, slurs, jokes, and other verbal, graphic or physical conduct relating to an individual's race, color, sex (including samesex), religion, national origin, citizenship, age or disability. - 4.
-Bullying is considered to be harassment.
+The term "harassment" includes, but is not limited to, slurs, jokes, and other verbal, graphic or physical conduct relating to an individual's race, color, sex (including same sex), religion, national origin, citizenship, age or disability. - 4.
+Bullying is harassment.
 Bullying includes, but is not limited to; unwanted name calling, teasing or physically touching a person. - 5.
-Harassment and bullying can be verbal, physical or through the use of technology.
+Harassment and bullying can be verbal, physical or using technology.